epam/miew/README.md

 `<SCRIPT>` tag, or asynchronously include it via [Require.js].
 Refer to the [tutorials], [examples] and API docs for more details.

-There's also a [demo application] available in the git repository.
+There is also a [demo application] available in the git repository.

 [tutorials]: docs/tutorials/embed.md
 [examples]: examples/